iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_itemclass_backcoll.md

     }
 ```

-Pay attention to the `" backColl "` property - an additional value — the name of an attribute from a class in the collection (from the example above - coll)
+Pay attention to the `" backColl "` property, which comtains an additional value — the name of an attribute from a class in the collection (from the example above - coll).

 Thus, a many-to-many connection is realized without an intermediate class.
 Not only the "backcoll"   attribute with the "Collection" type can contain several references, but objects by reference can also contain several references to objects of the original class in their "coll" collection.